DHTMLX/docs-todolist/docs/guides/configuration.md

 });
 ~~~

-In this configuration, the due dates appear grey.
+In this configuration, the due dates appear gray.

 ### Mode of marking tasks complete

-By default, the To Do List checks and unchecks tasks in the `"auto"` mode:
+By default, the To Do List checks and unchecks tasks in `"auto"` mode:

 - mark all children of a task as completed → the parent task becomes completed automatically
 - mark the parent task as completed → all child tasks become completed automatically
 - mark at least one child of a completed task as uncompleted → the parent task becomes uncompleted automatically
 - mark the parent task as uncompleted → all child tasks become uncompleted automatically

-To disable this behavior and activate the `"manual"` mode, apply the `behavior: "manual"` setting of the `completed` parameter of the [`taskShape`](api/configs/taskshape_config.md) property.
+To disable this behavior and activate `"manual"` mode, set `taskShape.completed.behavior` to `"manual"`.
+See the [`taskShape`](api/configs/taskshape_config.md) reference for details.
 The example below activates manual mode:

 ~~~js {5-9}
 const list = new ToDo("#root", {